Frequently Asked Questions

 My Programme is a display board that makes it easier to access Reading Eggs lessons and books.
 Children can easily track their reading progress through My Programme and view book recommendations with each lesson, as well as view their Spelling progress.
 My Programme also includes special award videos that play when a child achieves a reading milestone.

 Why did we add My Programme to Reading Eggs?

 We added My Programme so that children can easily access books to read that match their reading level.
 Every lesson now comes with 4 matching books – 2 fiction and 2 nonfiction titles.

 There are more than 350 fiction and nonfiction books for children to read.
 Each book has been carefully matched to the reading level of your child.

 How does My Programme work?

 My Programme begins at Lesson 11.
-When children open up Reading Eggs they will see a board with their name on it, e.g. 'Jarrah’s Program' or 'Ella’s Program'.
+When children open up Reading Eggs they will see a board with their name on it, e.g. 'Jarrah’s Programme' or 'Ella’s Programme'.
 As a child progresses through Reading Eggs, the My Programme board reflects their progress.
 It also shows each child which lessons they can do next, along with 4 books to read, and a suggested Spelling lesson.
 Each icon takes them directly to their chosen task.